juliajauss/AMSAes128EndToEnd/README.md

 **You should recognize:**

- * You should see different videos when you perform the Login to the CMS with the two different users.
+ * You should see different videos when you perform the login to the CMS with the two different users.
+(The videos of Azure Media Services are very similar, but in fact different.)
  * If you copy the video URL while logged in as a Management employee and try to view it as Staff employee, you will get an error.